Welcome to Threads.

 • Submit a formal application for the Resident Artist Program.

-This is a unique opportunity to be part of the voice the Arts as a whole, needs and inspire the next generation alongside receiving a much-needed bursary
+This is a unique opportunity to be part of the voice of the Arts as a whole, and inspire the next generation - all while receiving a well deserved bursary.

-Submit your 200-word proposal responding to the theme Threads of Belonging via the form on this page by the close of business on Monday 19 January 2026.
+Please submit your 200-word proposal (and up to five samples of your own work if you'd like to) responding to the theme Threads of Belonging.
+Use the registration form on this page by the close of business on Monday 19 January 2026.

 We look forward to receiving your application and seeing how you interpret Threads of Belonging.